What is the difference between anaphase anaphase I and anaphase II?

 Note: Anaphase II can also be distinguished from the anaphase I of meiotic division on the basis of chromatids: In anaphase I, each chromosome has two distinct chromatids, but in anaphase II, each chromosome is represented by one chromatid only.
 The separated chromosomes appear decondensed and form nuclei (Fig.

-What is the difference between mitosis of anaphase and meiosis anaphase 1?
+What is the main difference between anaphase and anaphase 1?

 How does anaphase 1 in meiosis differ from anaphase in mitosis?
 Anaphase 1 in meiosis ends in one chromosome going to one end the rest going to the other.
 Anaphase in mitosis ends in having some chromosomes split.
-You just studied 6 terms!
+Crossing-over permits the exchange of genetic material between maternal and paternal chromosomes.